tcreme/mws-restaurant-stage-1/README.md

 ## Starter Code

 Click on the green "Clone or Download" button.
-To clone the project, select "Open in Desktop".
-To download the Restaurant Reviews folder, select "Download ZIP".
-If Restaurant Reviews folder was cloned, to view in Atom IDE select repository tab and click "open in Atom".
-If "Download ZIP" was selected, go to the download location and open the folder using desired IDE.
+To clone the project, select "Open in Desktop."
+To download the Restaurant Reviews folder, select "Download ZIP."
+If cloned, to view Restaurant Reviews folder in Atom IDE select repository tab and click "open in Atom."
+If "Download ZIP" was selected, go to the download location and open the folder using the desired IDE.

 ## Instructions